Project & Services Structure

 Services

-Services encapsulate your containers and provide specific functionality.
+Services encapsulate your containers and provide specific functionality within a project.
 A project can contain unlimited services, each with its own purpose.

 Containers